Updated September 6, 2019

-- Primary care (family medicine, internal medicine, obstetrics/gynecology, and/or pediatrics) or emergency medicine
+- Primary care (family medicine, internal medicine, obstetrics/gynecology, and pediatrics) or emergency medicine

-- Accredited by Accreditation Council for Graduate Medical Education (ACGME) and/or the American Osteopathic Association (AOA) Council on Postdoctoral Training
+- Accredited by Accreditation Council for Graduate Medical Education (ACGME) and/or the America Osteopathic Association (AOA) Council on Postdoctoral Training.

 - Serving medically underserved populations and areas